InnovareSIP/CustomerSuccessScorecard/README.md

 Database Connection:
   Specify an enviroment:local, staging, production and a database to copy from

-  -env ENV              Name of the enviroment you would like to copy from -db DB                Name of the database you would like to copy
+  -copy ENV              Name of the enviroment you would like to copy from -db DB                Name of the database you would like to copy

 Example: